-Total deforestation over the historic period is estimated to be 69.5 thousand ha.
-It is clear that most of the past deforestation has occurred in the HPfC stratum where about 61.5 thousand ha have been cleared compared to 6.5 thousand ha in the MPfC stratum, and only 1.5 thousand ha in the LPfC stratum during the same time period (Table 6).
+It is clear that most of the past deforestation has occurred in the HPfC stratum where about 75.5 thousand ha have been cleared between 2001 to 2012 compared to 7.5 thousand ha in the MPfC stratum, and only 1.1 thousand ha in the LPfC stratum during the same time period (Table 6).
 Moreover, annual amounts of clearing have generally been increasing over the same time period.

-For the HPfC stratum about twice as much deforestation occurred in the MA stratum than in the LA (40 thousand ha vs 22 thousand ha).
-However, in the MPfC stratum, about three times more deforestation occurred in the LA area than in the MA area, and this is mostly due to mining activities.
+For the HPfC stratum about twice as much deforestation occurred in the MA stratum than in the LA (50 thousand ha vs 25 thousand ha).
+However, in the MPfC stratum, more than twice as much deforestation occurred in the LA area than in the MA area, and this is likely due to the much larger area of inaccessible forest in this stratum.